tangrs/nespire-tangrs-mod/readme.txt

-NESpire v0.21 - With Tangrs' Keymap Mod
+NESpire v0.21 - tangrs mod

 [ About ]

 NESpire is an emulator that allows you to play Nintendo Entertainment System (NES) games on the TI-Nspire or TI-Nspire CAS.

+This mod adds some modifications and extra features.
+Some extra features found in this mod include:

-This version was modded to have different controls on the Touchpad.
+*   Different controls on the Touchpad.
-It was modded so the controls are similar to gbc4nspire which, arguably, is more ergonomical than using a touchpad.
+    It was modded so the controls are similar to gbc4nspire which, are arguably, more ergonomical than using the touchpad.
+*   Ability to save and load states

 Original source: http://www.ticalc.org/archives/files/fileinfo/432/43217.html
 Original author: Korath_3 (korath3@gmail.com)
+Mod by: tangrs (dt.tangr@gmail.com)

 [ Using NESpire ]